 Although Omicron Delta Kappa did not have a diverse membership at the time of its founding, the Society has certainly grown to be more inclusive beginning with its initiation of women and individuals of color beginning in the 1970s.
 The Morris Brown College Circle was the first circle to be chartered at a Historically Black College of University (HBCU) in 1976.
-Omicron Delta Kappa is currently located on the campuses of six HBCU institutions.
+Omicron Delta Kappa is currently located on the campuses of seven HBCU institutions.

 The Society first issued its Diversity Statement more than a decade ago and expanded its Equal Opportunity Statement in 2015 to make it clear that the Society’s programs and activities, membership selection, and membership practices shall be free of bias.
 In 2020, the position of National Diversity Officer was established, and the Diversity, Equity, and Inclusivity Committee was elevated to become a governing committee of the Board of Trustees.
 More information about the Society’s efforts to become a more inclusive organization may be found here.

 Omicron Delta Kappa has also sought to develop a number of resources and opportunities for collegiate members, lifetime members, circles, and other individuals who have an interest in promoting leadership which embraces diversity, equity, and inclusivity.
 Below is a description of the available resources and opportunities.

 General Resources and Opportunities

 A glossary of terms that may be helpful in holding conversations related to diversity, equity, inclusivity, and social justice is located on this webpage.

 There are numerous organizations that support individuals and communities in advancing social justice.
 To learn more, click here.

 Members of Omicron Delta Kappa have identified a number of books, articles, and other publications which discuss issues related to gender, race, and ethnicity in American society.
 To see the list of publications, click here.